 Howdy, I’m Ellie—

-I’m a problem-solver.
-And that’s how I approach design projects, because I find that most of my clients are addressing a problem—most often some sort of gap or opportunity in their marketing arsenal.
+I’m a problem-solver, so that’s how I approach design projects.
+I find that most of my clients are addressing a problem—most often some sort of gap or opportunity in their marketing arsenal, so it’s a good fit.

-In any case, I get to design solutions, which is precisely how I get my jollies.
+In any case, I get to design solutions to address whatever problems my clients encounter, which is precisely how I get my jollies.

-I like to start by learning all I can about your business, your project and goals, because I know that my solutions can be only as good as my understanding of your project and our communication.
+I like to start by learning all I can about your business, your project and goals, because I know that my solutions can be only as good as our communication and my understanding of your project .
 Important, right?

-Also during that intake period, we’ll probably brainstorm together about your vision for the project at hand.
+Also during our intake period, we’ll probably brainstorm together about your vision for the project at hand.

 Then I take everything I’ve learned and run with it.
 I may do further visual and competitive research and some sketching, and then a frenzy of real, live, on-screen designing.